paiineli/PACSTrainingWebsite/README.md

 open index.html<br>

 # Contact
-If you have any questions or need further assistance, please feel free to contact:
+If you have any questions or need further assistance, please feel free to contact:<br>
 • Lucas Paineli<br>
 • Email: painelilucas@gmail.com<br>
 • Phone: +55 15 991144028<br>